-Efforts to Speed Up Ballot Counting In Three States Fail
+Efforts to Speed Up Ballot Counting in Three States Fail

 That means that Wisconsin, Michigan, and Pennsylvania will be many days—perhaps weeks—counting the ballots.

-There have been efforts to speed up the process by allowing officials to begin counting before election day.
+There have been efforts to speed up the process by allowing officials to begin counting before Election Day.
 In Michigan, the Republican legislature wrestled with the problem and decided to give election officials a 10-hour head start.
-Most observers say that isn’t nearly enough.
+Most observers say that isn’t nearly enough time.

 In Wisconsin and Pennsylvania, similar efforts met with no success.
-So election officials are facing the daunting task of having to open absentee ballot envelopes, verify the signature—a process that will be challenged in court—and verify the bar code.
+So election officials are facing the daunting task of having to open absentee ballot envelopes, verify the signatures—a process that will be challenged in court—and verify the bar codes.
 In many states, there is another safeguard for the ballot—a secrecy envelope that also must be opened before the ballot can officially be tallied.

 How many people are opening the ballots?
 How many are verifying the information?
 How many people are actually tabulating the ballots?
 And it’s crazy to be concerned about fraud?